Compare

 redu.cloud vs Azure

-Azure is a powerful enterprise cloud, especially for teams already using the Microsoft ecosystem. redu.cloud is built for startups that need core cloud infrastructure with less complexity, clearer pricing, and a faster path to production.
+Azure is a powerful enterprise cloud platform — especially strong for teams already running Microsoft 365, Entra ID, and Windows workloads. redu.cloud is built for startups that need core cloud infrastructure, AI agent control via MCP, and predictable pricing without a Microsoft ecosystem dependency.

 Choose Azure if

-• You need enterprise identity, compliance, or Microsoft integrations.
+• You need enterprise identity, governance, and compliance tooling.

 Try redu.cloud if